Intelligence and Surveillance

 Our Partnership With Israel

 In 2015, I supported the Joint Comprehensive Plan of Action (JCPOA), also known as the Iran nuclear deal.
-By restricting the types of materials and facilities to which the Iranians have access in exchange for lightening of sanctions, this agreement will make it mush less likely that Iran will be able develop a nuclear weapon.
-After careful consideration of all the options, I believe that this plan represents the best chance to protect the United States and our closest allies, including Israel, from the terror of a nuclear-armed Iran.
+By restricting the types of materials and facilities to which the Iranians have access in exchange for lightening of sanctions, this agreement will make it much less likely that Iran will be able develop a nuclear weapon.
+After careful consideration of all the options, I believe that this plan prevents the best chance to protect the United States and our closest allies, including Israel, from the terror of a nuclear-armed Iran.
 So far, Iran has been in full compliance of the nuclear agreement.

 Iran is still a dangerous regime.
 We will continue to enforce our sanctions and hold them accountable for any and all violations of international agreements.
 Iran is still very far away from being able to join the international community, but I am optimistic that a path of diplomacy, backed by the threat of sanctions and unified global response, will prevent Iranian aggression.